mozilla/zamboni/docs/api/topics/submission.rst

     :param required name: the title of the app.
 Maximum length 127 characters.
     :type name: string
-    :param required categories: a list of the categories, at least two of the category ids provided from the category api (see below).
+    :param required categories: a list of the categories, at least two of the category slugs provided from the category api (see below).
     :type categories: array
     :param required description: long description.
 Some HTML supported.
     :type description: string